CDC chief makes $375K, far exceeding his predecessors' pay - Philly

 Redfield is being paid under a salary program called Title 42, which was established to attract health scientists with rare and critical skills to government work.

 The CDC, with about 12,000 employees, has had hundreds of Title 42 scientists on its staff at a time, according to a 2012 report by the U.S. General Accountability Office.
-Another federal agency, the National Institutes of Health, has had thousands.
+The NIH has had thousands.

+The jobs filled by Azar, Gottlieb and Collins are not eligible for salaries under Title 42; their salaries are set by law.

-But it's highly unusual to use Title 42 to recruit a CDC director.
-Fitzgerald was not paid under that program, HHS spokesman Bill Hall said.
+It is unusual to use Title 42 to recruit a CDC director.
+Fitzgerald was not paid under that program.
 Nor was her predecessor, Dr. Tom Frieden, whose compensation was $219,700 just before he left the job in January 2016.

 Redfield, who has not been doing media interviews since taking the CDC job, did take a substantial pay cut in joining the federal government.
 His base salary was about $650,000 at the University of Maryland about a year ago, according to publicly available databases.
 He made about $757,000 between January 2017 and March 2018, plus a $70,000 bonus, The Wall Street Journal reported last week.